genieacs/genieacs/README.md

 The argument *--ui-jwt-secret* supplies the key used for signing browser cookies.

 The UI has plenty of configuration options.
-To populate the an initial sample configuration, run:

-    ./dist/tools/configure-ui

-Use admin/admin credentials to log in.
+When you open GenieACS's UI in a browser you'll be greeted with a database initialization wizard to help you populate some initial configuration.

 ## Support